 Does Your LMS Really Need a Built-In SCORM Authoring Tool?

-We love an all-in-one software as much as the next person, but do you really need your content management system to be able to create SCORM content?
+We love an all-in-one software as much as the next person, but do you really need your learning management system to be able to create SCORM content?

 SCORM content is a crucial part of designing and delivering effective learning and development, so it’s unsurprising that many organizations want a learning management system (LMS) with built-in content authoring tools.